yungtiec/bkp-alpha/data/CTF Markdown v1.0.0.md

 1. Purpose of any token distributions.
 2. Legal identity(ies), if any, that distribute(d) or plan to distribute tokens.
-3. Conditions that a buyer must meet in order to be eligible to buy or receive tokens.
+3. Conditions that a token purchaser must meet in order to be eligible to buy or receive tokens.
 4. The terms of any token distributions—including to founders, employees, and advisors—such as the price paid and number of tokens received, as well as any lockups, vesting, or transfer restrictions.
 5. Project’s status/progress at the time of token distributions.
 6. Steps taken to minimize or eliminate distribution to people who intend only to speculate on the price of the token and do not intend to use the token for its intended purpose (e.g. “user quizzes”, “self-signed attestations”, etc.).